 Home » IELTS writing task 2 » Useful phrases for IELTS writing task two

-This tutorial contains useful phrases and vocabulary for IELTS writing task 2.
 Use these phrases for introductions, body paragraphs, and supporting sentences.
 Copy and adapt them.
 This is perfectly legitimate, however, you absolutely must adapt the phrases to your essay topic in the IELTS exam!

 This essay will analyse this issue using the examples from… to demonstrate points and support arguments.

-This essay will analyse this issue using the examples from wartime countries and conflict zones to demonstrate points and support arguments.
+This essay will analyse this issue using examples from wartime countries and conflict zones to demonstrate points and support arguments.

 and

-This essay will analyse this issue using the examples from Canada, Australia and Rwanda to demonstrate points and support arguments.
+This essay will analyse this issue using examples from Canada, Australia and Rwanda to demonstrate points and support arguments.

 It is undeniable that ___(insert problem from question)___ is one of the most challenging issues in the western world.

 However, it should not be forgotten (that)… and add the opposing point.
+Even if you strongly disagree, you must object in a proper way and using good vocabulary as practiced in higher education.

 “For example, a recent study by _________ showed…”